dslm4515/MLFS-S6-Bootscripts/README.md

   * db/current - Compiled database to use for boot
   * skel - Default startup/shutdown scripts
   * sv - Source definitions for databases and services
+  * scripts - Small scripts used by services compiled from sv

 ## Scripts:
   * rc.local - Additional shell commands to execute on bootup